Our Programs and Services

 The Community Need

-The community need that Step Up is addressing with its services is reflected in the numbers of people experiencing homelessness identified in annual Point in Time (PIT) Counts.
+The community need that Step Up addresses with its services is reflected in the numbers of people experiencing homelessness as identified in the annual Point in Time (PIT) Counts.
 PIT counts are a count of sheltered and unsheltered homeless persons on a single night in January.
 PIT Counts are required by the Department of Housing and Urban Development (HUD) and determine the allocation of critical federal dollars for housing and other services for the homeless.

-The 2022 National Point in Time (PIT) conducted by the U.S. Department of Housing and Urban Planning found that there are approximately 582,500 people across the country who experience homelessness on any given night.
-This represents a national increase in those experiencing homelessness in 2020.
+The 2023 National Point in Time (PIT) conducted by the U.S. Department of Housing and Urban Planning found that there are approximately 650,000 people across the country who experience homelessness on any given night.
+This represents a national increase of 12% in those experiencing homelessness since 2022.